 One of the very first scientific problems in history was the flooding of the Nile in the summer.
 In this class, we will explore different historical approaches to scientifically explaining natural phenomena like rainbows, droughts, and floods.
 You will learn to apply the “lenses” of different philosophies of science using in-class exercises.

-deeper beliefs about human beings and their relationship to nature.
 We will consider questions like:

 How did people historically understand and relate to the weather or climate as a manifestation of nature?